Your specialist midwife screening coordinator is Mel Bullas

 - No children are allowed into the department at present due to COVID-19.

-- Because of the COVID-19 restrictions, you will be offered one free scan picture at the time of your scan.
-You can purchase extra copies for £5 on the day, just let the sonographer know.
+- You can purchase a picture of your scan for £5 on the day, just let the sonographer know.

 - If we find anything abnormal or of concern on your scan, we will always tell you about it and arrange appropriate follow-up.